kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(c\) For each integral fitting, the part must be treated as a fitting up to the point at which the section properties become typical of the member.

-\(d\) Each seat, berth, litter, safety belt, and harness attachment to the structure must be shown by analysis, tests, or both, to be able to withstand the inertia forces prescribed in §29.561(b)(3) multiplied by a fitting factor of 1.33.
+\(d\) Each seat, berth, litter, safety belt, and harness attachment to the structure must be shown by analysis, tests, or both, to be able to withstand the inertia forces prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.561   General.|§29.561]](b)(3) multiplied by a fitting factor of 1.33.

 \[Doc.
 No. 5084, 29 FR 16150, Dec.
 3, 1964, as amended by Amdt.
 29-42, 63 FR 43285, Aug.
 12, 1998\]